syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Overview.md

 1. [Create Project](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project): Creates the Syncfusion WinForms application by adding the required Syncfusion assemblies and forms.
 2. [Item Template](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/Visual-Studio-Extensions/Item-Template): Add predefined Syncfusion items (Forms) and the required Syncfusion assemblies in WinForms Application.
 3. [Add References](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/Visual-Studio-Extensions/Add-References): Add the required Syncfusion assembly to Windows project reference based on the selected control(s).
-4. [Toolbox](https://help.syncfusion.com/windowsforms/visual-studio-integration/toolbox-configuration): To configure the Syncfusion controls into the Visual Studio .NET toolbox.
+4. [Toolbox](https://help.syncfusion.com/windowsforms/visual-studio-integration/toolbox-configuration): Configure the Syncfusion controls into the Visual Studio .NET toolbox.
-5. [Troubleshooting](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoot the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.
+5. [Troubleshooting](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoots the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.

 **No project selected in Visual Studio**